OCWA’s OpExpo 2022 was Our Biggest Ever

-This year, our annual training event got off to a stellar start with a brand new name.
-The Operator Expo had everything the Orange County water community has come to expect from OCWA, though this year with added emphasis on the Operators who make all our systems flow smoothly.
-Everyone had a great time as they earned Certified CE training units, viewed and interacted with dozens of vendors, and enjoyed watching or participating in some very spirited competitions.
+As with past year’s events before the pandemic, this year’s Operator Expo had everything the Orange County water community has come to expect from OCWA: a strong slate of training sessions, a wide array of spirited competitions, and a delicious barbecue lunch.
+Everyone had a great time as they earned Certified CE training units, interacted with dozens of vendors, and enjoyed watching or participating in the contests.
 Plans are already underway for next year’s event.

 Special thanks are due to the many Sponsors and Exhibitors who participated in this year’s event.
-All their names are listed here.
+Twenty-two Vendors joined us to display their products, demonstrate their uses, and answer all the operator’s questions.
+In addition, eleven Sponsors stepped forward to help ensure the success of the day.
+The names of all our Sponsors and the Vendors are listed here.
 Without the generous support of our Sponsors, and the dedicated attention of the Exhibitors, our event would have been nowhere near the success we all enjoyed.
-We are especially indebted to Irvine Ranch Water District, for generously hosting our event at Rattlesnake Reservoir.
+We are especially indebted to Irvine Ranch Water District, for once again generously hosting our event at Rattlesnake Reservoir.

 There was lot to learn and even more fun to be had at this year’s annual event.
-We had some 200 operators, representing 21 water agencies (both water districts and city water utilities) attend the event, and the training sessions were well attended.
+We had a record number of participants sign up for this year’s event, with 229 operators, representing 27 water agencies from Orange and Los Angeles counties sign-up for the event, and the training sessions were well-attended.
 Each participant earned 1 contact hour for each training session attended.

-The morning’s educational sessions and competitions were capped off with a delicious lunch catered by Blake’s Place of Anaheim, followed by an opportunity drawing with a great range of prizes donated by the sponsors and vendors, everything from a tool bags to wrenches, bluetooth speakers to gift cards.
+The morning’s educational sessions and competitions were capped off with a delicious lunch catered by Blake’s Place of Anaheim, followed by an opportunity drawing with a great range of prizes donated by the sponsors and vendors, everything from tools to gift cards.

-All agreed it was a great day of education and competition, and everyone left looking forward to next year’s event.
-Should you have suggestions for next year’s event, contact the OCWA Board.
-We look forward to hearing from you.
+All agreed it was a great day of education and competition, and everyone left looking forward to 2023’s event.
+Should you have suggestions for improving next year’s event, contact anyone on the OCWA Board.
+And make plans now to attend next year’s event!